vonerikbarren/Portfolio--V3/markdown/Notes.md

-[] - Figuring out why the GSAP effect is not working on the github page site [] - Making sure that the footer on every page is set and fixed [] - The contact me page should be linked on every page from multiple sections
+[] - Figuring out why the GSAP effect is not working on the github page site [] - Making sure that the footer on every page is set and fixed [] - The contact me page should be linked on every page from multiple sections [] - The about me should have a link to my resume as a pdf, github, and LinkedIn